 Daniel Gabriel Fahrenheit (1686-1736) was a German physicist who is credited with the invention of the alcohol thermometer in 1709 and the mercury thermometer in 1714.
 The Fahrenheit temperature scale was developed in 1724.
 Fahrenheit originally established a scale in which the temperature of an ice-water-salt mixture was set at 0 degrees.
 The temperature of an ice-water (no salt) mixture was set at 30 degrees and the temperature of the human body was set at 96 degrees.
 Using this scale, Fahrenheit measured the temperature of boiling water as 212°F on his scale.
 He later adjusted the freezing point of water from 30°F to 32°F, thus making the interval between the freezing and boiling points of water an even 180 degrees (and making body temperature the familiar 98.6°F).
 The Fahrenheit scale is still commonly used in the United States.

 Lord William Kelvin (1824-1907) was a Scottish physicist who devised the Kelvin (K) scale in 1854.
-The Kelvin scale is based on the idea of absolute zero, the theoretical temperature at which all molecular motion stops and no discernable energy can be detected (see our Matter: States of Matter module for more information).
+The Kelvin scale is based on the idea of absolute zero, the theoretical temperature at which all molecular motion stops and no discernible energy can be detected (see our States of Matter module for more information).
 In theory, the zero point on the Kelvin scale is the lowest possible temperature that exists in the universe: -273.15ºC.
 The Kelvin scale uses the same unit of division as the Celsius scale; however, it resets the zero point to absolute zero: -273.15ºC.
-The freezing point of water is therefore 273.15 Kelvins (graduations are called Kelvins on the scale and neither the term degree nor the symbol º are used) and 373.15 K is the boiling point of water.
+The freezing point of water is therefore 273.15 Kelvins (graduations are called Kelvins on the scale and neither the term "degree" nor the symbol º is used), and 373.15 K is the boiling point of water.
 The Kelvin scale, like the Celsius scale, is a standard SI unit of measurement used commonly in scientific measurements.
 Since there are no negative numbers on the Kelvin scale (because theoretically nothing can be colder than absolute zero), it is very convenient to use Kelvins when measuring extremely low temperatures in scientific research.
+(The three scales are compared in Figure 1.)

 Although it may seem confusing, each of the three temperature scales discussed allows us to measure heat energy in a slightly different way.
 A temperature measurement in any of the three scales can be easily converted to another scale using the simple formulas below.